ewan-harney/hpc_blast2megan/README.md

 Running blastn in array mode requires running 2 scripts one after the other: '01A_run_split_fasta.sh' then '01B_run_blastn_array.sh'.
 <br></br>

 The '01A_run_prep_for_blast.sh' splits the input fasta file into chunks.fa files each containing 100 sequences which are written to a new directory called 'split_fasta'.
-It also creates symolic links to the ncbi taxadb files 'taxdb.btd' and 'taxdb.bti', and a directory called 'logs' used by script 01B.
+It also creates symbolic links to the ncbi taxadb files 'taxdb.btd' and 'taxdb.bti', and a directory called 'logs' used by script 01B.
 Finally it creates a text file 'split_fasta_list_of_X.txt' with the names of all the chunk.fa files to be used in the next step.
 In your file the 'X' will be the total number of chunk.fa files and is a parameter for script '01B_run_blastn_array.sh'.
 <br></br>

 <b>To run 01A_run_prep_for_blast.sh  you need to provide:</b>